MarkBind/markbind/docs/userGuide/cliCommands.md

 **Alias:** `markbind ar`

-**Description:** Archives a version of the current site, which will not be affected by future changes to the site
+**Description:** Does the following steps:

+1. Builds the current site, ignoring previously archived versions.
+1. Updates or creates a `versions.json` file to track the newly archived version.
+1. Puts the generated files in a folder of the specified name in the specified place.

 **Arguments:**